 The Art Heist that Took the World by Storm

-In total, they stole nine pieces, but happened to drop a crown in their path while fleeing.
+In total, they stole nine pieces—but dropped a crown in their path while fleeing.
 All of the other eight pieces are still missing.
-It took place in the most visited museum in the world, the Louvre Museum.
-This museum holds many masterpieces such as the Mona Lisa or the Winged Victory of Samothrace, and these thieves had the bravery and audacity to take on stealing from it.
+The Louvre Museum holds many masterpieces, such as the Mona Lisa or the Winged Victory of Samothrace, and these thieves had the bravery and audacity to take on stealing from it.

 Source: Unsplash

 This heist immediately became the talk of all social media platforms and news outlets, with articles, comedic videos, and posts immediately trending.
-Although the heist was committed less than two weeks before Halloween, many costume variations of jewels and robbers could be seen trick-or-treating.
-People were intrigued by how it was done, seemingly pretty simply and in broad daylight, and they wanted to show their interest in any way they could.
+The heist was committed less than two weeks before Halloween, and many costume variations of jewels and robbers could be seen while trick-or-treating.
+People were intrigued by how it was done—seemingly pretty simply and in broad daylight.

-“Cinematic” is a good word to use to describe what has occurred, because movies have long dictated what society has come to expect in a heist.
-Lasers and death-defying stunts were expected to be seen.
+“Cinematic” is a good word to use to describe what has occurred.
+Movies have long dictated what society has come to expect in a heist— Like lasers and death-defying stunts.
 This heist had none of that, just four thieves breaking into a museum with power tools and a whole lot of motivation.

 Source: Unsplash

-When reading the news today, it is inevitable that articles and headlines about politics and human rights are going to be seen.
-This heist generated a new kind of headline, one that hasn’t been seen in many years.
-It created a sense of newness and excitement, supplying articles to readers about something other than the horrific state of the world.
+This heist generated a new kind of headline that hasn’t been seen in many years.
+It created a sense of newness and excitement—supplying articles to readers about something other than the horrific state of the world.
 While these thieves did steal millions of dollars worth of jewels, this theft gave news feeds a bit of lightheartedness that is hard to come by.

 Source: Unsplash